Wealth creation has become a primary target for most people and many are finding property investment as an effective way to hit this target.

 This is why each investor needs to be fully aware of what needs to be done to ensure property and financial growth.

-1. Plan – start with the end game in mind
+Tip 1: Plan – start with the end game in mind

 Map out and write down your goals and vision for what you want to achieve – could be financial or lifestyle goals – and how the next property will help you reach them.

-It’s important to know the purpose of your next investment and to regularly remind yourself of the end game.
+It’s important to know the purpose of your next investment and to regularly remind yourself of the end game. build up their portfolio to create a passive income stream to fund retirement one day, for others, it could be they want to create a ‘business’ of buy, renovate and sell to release them from their ‘day job’.

 For others still, it could be to create an instant cash flow stream or to improve their family lifestyle with a holiday home.